timescale/docs/timescaledb/how-to-guides/time-buckets/about-time-buckets.md

 />

 <highlight type="note">
-`time_bucket` doesn't support months, years, and timezones.
+`time_bucket` doesn't support months, years, or timezones.
 The experimental function `time_bucket_ng` adds support for these intervals and parameters.
 To learn more, see the section on [`time_bucket_ng`](#experimental-function-time-bucket-ng).